dongminjung/ttgsea/README.md

 ttgseaRes$token_pred
 ```

-The helper T cell seems to have a small negative values.
+The helper T cell seems to have a small negative value.
 ```
              token_term      pred
    1:           SA node  2.914987